 Despite what many people believe, Mormons do not practice polygamy.
 There are however a handful of splinter groups that still believe in, and practice it.

-Joseph Smith and his brother Hyrum (One of the 8 witnesses) were murdered by a mob whilst they were held in jail at Carthage, near Nauvoo, on the 27th June, 1844.
+Joseph Smith and his brother Hyrum (One of the 8 witnesses) were murdered by a mob whilst they were held in jail at Carthage, near Nauvoo, on June 27, 1844.

 Just before the death of Joseph Smith, he passed on the authority to become the prophet of the church to a man called Brigham Young.
 There are a number of towns and universities named after him; the most popular being the Brigham Young University in Provo, Utah.

-As well as using The Holy Bible as scripture, the LDS church also use the Book of Mormon, Doctrine and Covenants, and the Pearl of Great Price.
+As well as using The Holy Bible as scripture, the LDS church also uses the Book of Mormon, Doctrine and Covenants, and the Pearl of Great Price.

 As the eighth Article of Faith says, “We believe the Bible to be the word of God as far as it is translated correctly; we also believe the Book of Mormon to be the word of God.”1